-Sierra Walks is a small travel specialist offering bespoke guided and self guided walking holidays in the protected areas of the UNESCO Mediterranean Biosphere Reserve .
-Founded by Michael Newcomb, an independent researcher and environmental campaigner with 15 years experience organizing and leading small groups through the wilder parts of the Spanish speaking world.
+SierraWalks.Com specialize in guided and self guided walking holidays in the national parks and protected areas of South Western Andalucia.
+Founded by Michael Newcomb, local historian & environmental campaigner with over 20 years experience organizing and leading small groups through the wilder parts of the Spanish speaking world.

-The Mediterranean Basin is a Global Biodiversity hotspot as identified by Conservation International and the Biosphere has an exceptionally high concentration of protected spaces – most notably Los Alcornocales, Grazalema, Sierra de las Nieves, Sierra Cristallina and Los Reales on the Spanish side and Talassemtane, Al Hoceima and Bouhachem in the Moroccan Rif .
+The Mediterranean Basin is a Global Biodiversity hotspot as identified by Conservation International and the Biosphere has a high concentration of protected spaces – most notably Los Alcornocales, Grazalema, Sierra de las Nieves, Sierra Crestillina and Los Reales on the Spanish side and Talassemtane, Al Hoceima and Bouhachem in the Moroccan Rif .
 On the Spanish side, these wilderness areas hold some of Europe’s highest biodiversity indicators and are also a bottle neck to Western Europe’s most significant bird and whale migrations through the Straits of Gibraltar.